aiven/devportal/docs/platform/howto/create-vpc-peering.rst

 -------------------------------

 When you create a new service, your peered VPC is available as a new geolocation on the **VPC** tab under *Select Service Cloud Region*.
-It might take a few minutes for newly created VPCs to appear for service deployments.
+It might take a few minutes for newly created VPC to appear for service deployments.

 Migrating a public service to a VPC
 -----------------------------------